jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 The chat room becomes even more central to work once you start including useful bots in the room.
 These bots can perform many functions.
-You can just look at the [Slack App Directory](TODO Link) to see some of the many bots that people are producing.
+You can just look at the [Slack App Directory](https://slack.com/apps) to see some of the many bots that people are producing.

-For a certain class of automated messages I'd recommend setting up a separate channel (or chat room) [TODO: what is the right language here, something universal?].
+For a certain class of automated messages I'd recommend setting up a separate channel.
 This room can be dedicated to certain types of automated messages.
 These messages tend to be ones that are useful to see periodically but you don't want cluttering up your main channel.
 Often these types of messages are something that happen frequently, such as git commits or Trello card updates.
 It is nice to see them in a single spot but they should not be able to interrupt